Handbag Fetish

 The handbag is a comparatively modern object.
 Structured women's bags emerged in the nineteenth century as rail travel created a need for portable, lockable personal luggage, and several of today's luxury houses grew directly out of the trunk- and leather-goods trade.
 Over the twentieth century, individual models became cultural touchstones, often through association with a famous person:

-- 1955: Coco Chanel introduces the quilted Chanel 2.55 (named for February 1955), one of the first bags to be treated as a designed, named object in its own right, per the It bag history on Wikipedia.
+- 1955: Coco Chanel introduces the quilted Chanel 2.55 (named for February 1955), pioneering a shoulder strap that freed women's hands and treating the bag as a designed, named object in its own right.

 - 1977: Hermès formally renames its 1930s Sac à Dépêches the Kelly bag after Grace Kelly, Princess of Monaco, who had been photographed carrying it in the 1950s.

-- 1984: Hermès creates the Birkin following a chance meeting between then-CEO Jean-Louis Dumas and the actress Jane Birkin, reportedly sketched on an airplane sick bag; it would become "one of the most desirable, widely recognised bags" of the following decades.
+- 1984: Hermès creates the Birkin after a chance meeting between then-CEO Jean-Louis Dumas and the actress Jane Birkin, reportedly sketched on an airplane sick bag; it became one of the most recognised and expensive bags of the following decades.

 The "It bag" era

-The phrase "It bag" was coined in the 1990s, amid the explosive growth of the handbag market, to describe a single must-have model that defined a season.
+The phrase "It bag" entered fashion vocabulary in the 1990s, amid the explosive growth of the handbag market, to describe a single must-have model that defined a season.
 The Fendi Baguette, Chloé Paddington, Balenciaga Motorcycle and later the Mulberry Alexa became archetypes of the form, each driving waitlists and resale speculation.
-The Birkin's status was amplified after it featured as a plot point in Sex and the City in 2001.
-The It-bag cycle peaked in the 2000s and was widely reported to have cooled by around 2008–2011, even as the underlying collecting culture and a vigorous resale and authentication market endured.
+The It-bag cycle peaked in the 2000s and was widely reported to have cooled around 2008 to 2011, even as the underlying collecting culture and a vigorous resale and authentication market endured.

 "Fetish" as commodity fetishism

-Treating a non-sexual consumer object as a "fetish" borrows, somewhat loosely, from the older anthropological and Marxian idea of commodity fetishism: the attribution of near-magical, seemingly intrinsic value to a manufactured thing, detached from the labour that produced it.
-The designer handbag is a textbook illustration: a leather container whose price and prestige far exceed its utility because brands invest it with "an aura of desirability and status."
-In this directory the term therefore sits within non-sexual fetishism / object fixation, a framing carried by general references rather than by any formal clinical diagnosis (it is absent from the list of paraphilias).
+Treating a non-sexual consumer object as a "fetish" borrows, loosely, from the older anthropological and Marxian idea of commodity fetishism: the attribution of near-magical, seemingly intrinsic value to a manufactured thing, detached from the labour that produced it.
+The designer handbag is a textbook illustration, a leather container whose price and prestige far exceed its utility because brands invest it with an aura of desirability and status.
+In this directory the term therefore sits within non-sexual fetishism and object fixation, a framing carried by general references rather than by any formal clinical diagnosis.

 In practice